 Often parties deviate from the statutory force majeure provision and define in the contract what qualifies as a situation where performance is impossible because of a force majeure situation.
 Normally the contractual provision prevails over the law.

+In principle, force majeure situations relieve parties to comply with the contractual obligations and to pay damages.
 Force majeure however does not prevent the other party from suspending its performance or to annul (in Dutch: ontbinden) the contract.

+The question is if the coronavirus is to be qualified as a force majeure event?
 To my view, the coronavirus and the measures taken by the Dutch government could fall under a force majeure situation, unless certain circumstances allocate the risk in another way.

 A Dutch court has ruled in the past that because of the unforeseeable legislative measures as a result of the epidemic of the bird flu led to a situation where damages as a consequence of non-performance of the contract were not attributable.